We're Committed to Protecting Your Finances

 - Never give control of your computer to anyone who contacts you.
 If you receive a call about a computer problem, hang up.
 If you suspect something is wrong with your computer or believe the scammer obtained access to it, bring it to a reputable company for a malware check.

 - Don't trust phone numbers provided in an email, voicemail, or popup ad.
-If you want to call the company, use the customer service number on their official website.
+If you want to call the company, use the customer service number on their official website or business listing.

 - If you are asked to wire money from a recent deposit or overpayment, discuss the situation with a banker, trusted friend, or family member.
 Be truthful about the situation since many scammers direct you to lie about why you're sending money.

-- you should never be asked for, or provide, full Social Security numbers, PINs, or OTPs.
+- You should never be asked for, or provide, full Social Security numbers, PINs, or OTPs (One-Time Passwords).

 Read About